AnwaltdeRepo/fe-developer-test/README.md

 You can find a simple wire frame in this repository (wireframe.png) to get an impression how it could look like.

-# Conditions
+# Requirements
+- Implementation is in vue3
+- use Tailwind CSS
 - Implementation has to be responsive
-- Tests should exist
+- Tests

+# Optional
+- Docker as container management tool can be used
+- Typescript

 # APIs
 Since we're interested in your front end skills it is not necessary to implement an own API.